-OSHA: Wood products are not hazardous under the criteria of the federal OSHA Hazard Communication Standard 29 CFR 1910.1200.
-However, wood and resin dust generated by sawing, sanding or machining this product is considered hazardous.
-Workplace exposure to formaldehyde is specifically regulated under 29 CFR 1910.1048.
+OSHA: Finished wood products are not hazardous under the criteria of the federal OSHA Hazard Communication Standard 29 CFR 1910.1200.
+However, wood dust generated by sawing, sanding, or machining activities during manufacturing or customer handling is considered hazardous.

 STATE RIGHT-TO-KNOW: